LoadStar822/Chimera/README.md

 **Chimera** is a versatile **metagenomic classification tool** developed by **Qinzhong Tian**, designed to simplify and accelerate the process of analyzing large-scale metagenomic datasets.
 Chimera integrates efficient algorithms and user-friendly features to deliver fast, accurate, and scalable metagenomic classification.

-The current version (1.2) brings significant enhancements in classification accuracy and performance through the introduction of a **16-bit interleaved cuckoo filter** and the **Expectation-Maximization (EM) algorithm**.
-These updates further refine Chimera’s existing infrastructure, improving both speed and accuracy.
-Previous versions, including version 1.1, introduced **abundance analysis**, diversity indices, and the **LCA (Lowest Common Ancestor) algorithm** for more precise classification.
+The current version (1.3) introduces **SIMD (Single Instruction, Multiple Data) acceleration** using the **AVX2** instruction set, further enhancing performance by providing compatibility across a range of modern processors.
+These optimizations significantly speed up computational tasks, improving Chimera’s ability to handle large datasets quickly and efficiently.
+Version 1.2 previously brought significant enhancements in classification accuracy and performance through the introduction of a **16-bit interleaved cuckoo filter** and the **Expectation-Maximization (EM) algorithm**.
+Version 1.1 introduced **abundance analysis**, diversity indices, and the **LCA (Lowest Common Ancestor) algorithm** for more precise classification.

 ### 🔍 Interactive NCBI Dataset Downloads